 - No additional visitors will be allowed in the waiting room or examination rooms unless approved by a provider or deemed otherwise medically necessary.

 What should I do to prepare to come in for an appointment?

-- One day before your appointment, the office will contact you to screen you for COVID-19 symptoms.
-If you have any symptoms that could be consistent with COVID-19 (these include fevers, chills, cough, loss of sense of taste or smell, muscle pain, headache, or sore throat), a doctor or nurse practitioner will contact you to review your symptoms and determine next steps.
+If you develop any symptoms that could be consistent with COVID-19 (these include fevers, chills, cough, loss of sense of taste or smell, muscle pain, headache, or sore throat), please call our office immediately before coming to the office for your appointment.
+A doctor or nurse practitioner will review your symptoms and determine next steps.

 What type of face covering is appropriate to wear?

 Your face covering should cover the nose and mouth, and be secured to the head with ties or straps, or wrapped around the lower face.
 It can be made of a variety of materials, such as cotton, silk, or linen.
 A cloth face covering may be factory-made or sewn by hand or can be improvised from household items such as scarfs, T-shirts, sweatshirts, or towels.